Dahije: Control of the Belgrade Pashalik

-On 15 December 1801 Vizier Hadji Mustafa Pasha of Belgrade was killed by Kučuk-Alija, one of the four leading dahije.
-This resulted in the Sanjak of Smederevo being ruled by these renegade janissaries independently from the Ottoman government, in defiance to the Sultan.
-The janissaries imposed "a system of arbitrary abuse that was unmatched by anything similar in the entire history of Ottoman misrule in the Balkans".
-The leaders divided the sanjak into pashaluks.
-They immediately suspended the Serbian autonomy and drastically increased taxes, land was seized, forced labour (čitlučenje) was introduced, and many Serbs fled the janissaries in fear.
+After holding Mustafa Pasha imprisoned since July 1801 and fearing that Mustafa and his son Dervish Bey would try to overthrow them, the Janissaries had Mustafa Pasha killed in the Belgrade Fortress on 15 December 1801.
+Kučuk-Alija personally killed him.
+This resulted in the Pashalik of Belgrade being ruled by these renegade Janissaries independently from the Ottoman government, in defiance to the Sultan.
+The four most distinguished of the Janissaries, Mehmed-aga Fočić, Kučuk Alija, Aganlija and Mula Jusuf, divided the sanjak into pashaliks.
+They immediately suspended the Serbian local autonomy and drastically increased taxes, seized lands, introduced forced labour (chiflik), and many Serbs fled the Janissaries in fear.

 Some Ottoman sipahi and Mustafa Pasha's men plotted, and agreed with Serbian knezes to rise against the Dahije, on a given day.
 Ammunition was smuggled from the Habsburg Monarchy, some given out to the Serbs, and some hid on the Avala.
 This first attempt to remove the Dahije, erupting a day early in 1802 in Požarevac, was stopped, and the Dahije continued ruling the pashalik.